MCC Recommended Syllabus Statements

 Members of the Maricopa County Community College District (MCCCD) community must notify Risk Management if they are diagnosed with COVID-19 or if they believe they have been exposed to COVID-19.
 This includes students who are enrolled in either in-person, hybrid (in-person and online combination) and/or online classes at Mesa Community College.

-Early Alert (EARS)
+Early Alert (CARE Report)